Allens124/CSCI211/README.md

 # CSCI211
-Folders containing my assignments and personal projects for my Object Oriented Programming in C++ class
+Folders containing my assignments and personal projects for my Object-Oriented Programming in C++ class